How do I enter?

 Yes we have a full mechanics service for each group.
-This service is provided by Head Mechanics Nigel Hill and Graeme Freestone-King and their team.
+This service is provided by Head Mechanic Graeme Freestone-King and team.
 The service runs from fully fitted vans and thus most repairs will able to be facilitated.
 The service is available to deal with bike repairs/failures and problems.
 There will also be spare bikes and numerous spare wheels.

 ...and what happens if I puncture?

 Let's hope that you do not puncture!
 Please try and ensure that you are using new tyres and tubes as this greatly reduces the chance of puncture.
 Let the group know that you have punctured.
 Let your support van know that you have a puncture.